calebh94/vision-based-avoidance/dnn/README.md

 Then the TrainNet function is called which starts to train the model using Adam Optimizer and Mean Squared Error Loss function.
 The train loss should print after each batch and the validation loss prints after each Epoch.

-The model is then saves.
+The model is then saved.

 ## Requirements

 The data must be in a folder under "/data" and it must contain the .csv file with all the image locations.
-HOWEVER, I just realized that the current image filenames are absolution locations in the excel so this is a problem.
-It should be a easy fix although.